ts-klassen/qrpc/ansible/README.md

 - **Role:** `roles/qrpc_backup/` configures duplicity-based backups for `/opt/qrpc`.
 It drops a wrapper script, credentials env file, and a `qrpc-backup.service`/`.timer` pair so backups run automatically.
+- **Role:** `roles/cloudflare_tunnel/` installs Cloudflare's `cloudflared`
+  connector on a host, creates/updates one or more tunnels via the Cloudflare API, writes each tunnel's credentials/config, and manages dedicated systemd units that keep them online.
 - **Examples:** `env/example/` contains an inventory, vars, host-specific config files, and `playbook.yml`.
 Everything under `env/real/` is ignored by git so you can mirror the structure privately.